Gas motion in the intracluster medium of the Virgo cluster replica: Conclusion

 \section{Conclusion}

-In this work, we studied the velocity field in the ICM of the Virgo cluster simulated replica.
-We first characterised the statistical properties of the velocity field by computing the PDF and the statistical moments of its components from both 3D simulation outputs and projected velocity maps.
-First in four sightlines and then among one hundred random projections.
+In this work, we studied the velocity field in the ICM of the Virgo cluster's simulated replica.
+We first characterised the statistical properties of the velocity field by computing the PDF and the statistical moments of its components from both 3D simulation outputs and projected velocity maps, first in four sightlines and then among 100 random projections.
 Using the velocity dispersion, we then estimated the non-thermal pressure fraction through an effective turbulent Mach number.
 Finally, we computed the VSF of the projected velocity maps.
-We also discussed the results found using either mass-weighted or emission-weighted projections and the difference in velocity dispersion estimation between the sightline velocity dispersion and the standard deviation over the sightline velocity in light of other studies.\\
+We also discussed the results found using either MW or EW projections and the difference in velocity-dispersion estimation between the sightline velocity dispersion and the standard deviation over the sightline velocity in light of other studies.\\

-The analysis of the PDFs and the statistical moments shows that the 3D velocity field is not isotropic, particularly in the outskirts where cosmic gas is accreted at high velocities.
+The analysis of the PDFs and the statistical moments shows that the 3D velocity field is not isotropic, particularly in the outskirts, where cosmic gas is accreted at high velocities.
 It is also not homogeneous as the PDFs tighten up, so the standard deviation reduces when reducing the radius of the sphere from which the gas cells are extracted.
-Choosing to study the velocity field within $R_\mathrm{500}$ seems to be a good compromise as it is a large enough radius to be statistically representative of the global velocity field, and thus neither to be biased by homogeneities, nor to be too contaminated by the contribution of gas accreted in the outskirts.
-Then, the projected velocity fields are subject to important projection effects along $x$ and $cen$ sightlines, given that the latter are quite aligned with filaments connected to Virgo and funnelling matter into it.
-Overall, the 2D PDFs have smaller dispersions compared to their 3D counterpart, and the mass-weighted method shrinks even more the distributions as it smooths the distribution, whereas the emission-weighted method highlights the densest regions, leading to more contrasted projections.
-Generalising over a hundred random projections, we confirmed that the standard deviation of sightline velocity is much lower than their 3D counterpart, but that the sightline velocity dispersion, particularly the mass-weighted ones, are, on the contrary, in good agreement. \\
+Choosing to study the velocity field within $R_\mathrm{500}$ seems to be a good compromise as it is a large enough radius to be statistically representative of the global velocity field, and thus it is neither biased by homogeneities nor too contaminated by the contribution of gas accreted in the outskirts.
+The projected velocity fields are subject to important projection effects along the $x$ and $cen$ sightlines, given that the latter are quite aligned with filaments connected to Virgo and matter funnelling into it.
+Overall, the 2D PDFs have smaller dispersions compared to their 3D counterpart, and the MW method shrinks the distributions even more as it smooths the distribution, whereas the EW method highlights the densest regions, leading to more contrasted projections.
+Generalising over a hundred random projections, we confirmed that the standard deviation of sightline velocity is much lower than its 3D counterpart, but the sightline velocity dispersions, particularly the MW ones, are, on the contrary, in good agreement. \\